Accessories for sarees can improve your style quotient

 The kamarbandh works best if you are attending a wedding.
 It is recommended that you drape your saree on your lower hip when wearing a kamarbandh.
 However, the kamarbandh doesn’t look good if you have a broad waist.

 Saree accessories for work-day

-For work-day occasions, simple accessories like delicate jewelry (subtle earrings, thin bracelet, long sleek chains with small pendants), classic watch, large satchel or shoulder bag and open-toe heels or chappals work best.
+For work-day occasions, simple accessories like delicate jewellery (subtle earrings, thin bracelet, long sleek chains with small pendants), classic watch, large satchel or shoulder bag and open-toe heels or chappals work best.
 This will accentuate your looks and make you look younger!

 Read our comprehensive guide on the 5 types of Indian Wedding Sarees, how they are made, where to buy them, and how to keep them in pristine condition.
 Click here to read our article.